rocketacademy/bootcamp3.0-docs/README.md

 ## Overview

 Welcome!
 Software Engineering (SWE) Bootcamp is Rocket Academy's flagship career-conversion course.
 It builds on concepts from Rocket's intro coding course [Coding Basics](https://codingbasics.rocketacademy.co).
-On successful completion of SWE Bootcamp, students can expect to get jobs as software engineers (SWEs).
+On successful completion of Coding Bootcamp, students can expect to get jobs as software engineers (SWEs).

 ## Learning Objectives